vavinov/notes/tests.md

 there's all the other kinds ofsoftware in between, which probably make up most of the software in the world, and which should be covered with tests, to some degree.

+TODO quote "Coders at work": quite a few prominent software engineers don't really write too many tests

 Writing tests usually involves trade-off: you spend less time writing production code and more time designing, writting and supporting test code.
 Assume there's a deadline or something, and you feel you could do with writing a bit less tests than you do now.
 Or maybe you don't, but you just inherited a large legacy code base with only a modest amount of tests, and can't afford to stop ongoing development for months just to add test code.

-TODO quote "Coders at work": quite a few prominent software engineers don't really write too many tests
+In other words, you decide to cut a few corners.
 What policies you can follow to write less tests and get away with it?

 TODO add disclaimer that this is not an endorsement of writing untested code, but a rough guide for surviving the less fortunate real-world projects.